Ceciliogq/ceciliogq.github.io/_posts2/2021-07-12-git-cheatsheet.md

 - To link your local repo to the upstream one:
 `git remote add upstream url_of_desired_repo`

 You can fetch chages from upstream, merge, switch branches and push changes to it.

 - `git remote -v` to see the forks available
+- `git remote rm upstream`  to remove one fork
+- Move branch from one repo to another:
+   - `git remote add remoteRepo git@git/https...`
+   - `git checkout branch-to-copy`
+   - `git push reomteRepo`

 ## Submodules